salihdhaifullah/bug-tracker/README.md

 #### Description: Updates the content of a comment.
 #### HTTP Method: `PATCH`
 #### URL: `/api/projects/{projectId}/tickets/{ticketId}/comments/{commentId}/content`
-#### Permissions Required: User must be authorized and have permissions to edit the comment.
+#### Auth: User must be authorized and have permissions to edit the comment.
 #### Parameters:
 #### Path Parameters:
 `{commentId}`: ID of the comment.